The best local movers for Seattle to Newark moves

 - Newark’s population is about 59% less than Seattle.

-- Newark's public transportation has a score of 9 out of 10 versus Seattle's lower score of 8.
+- Newark’s public transportation score of 9 out of 10 is higher than Seattle’s score of 8.

-- Newark has a bike-friendliness score 51 out of 100, which means it isn't as accessible to and safe for cyclists as Seattle, which has a score of 71 out of 100.
+- Newark has a bike-friendliness score of 51 out of 100, which means it isn’t as accessible or safe for cyclists as Seattle, which has a score of 71.

 - Newark’s crime rate is higher than Seattle with a score of 75.24 compared to Seattle’s 58.88.
 This means that Newark neighborhoods are safer than 75.24% of all U.S. neighborhoods, and Seattle neighborhoods are safer than 58.88%.